 In this section we study the complexity of the problem parameterized by the size of the feedback vertex set of a digraph.
 Throughout we will assume that a feedback vertex set is given to us; if not we can use known FPT algorithms to find the smallest such set [10].

-As we are mentioned already, a digraph of DFVS k-1 can be always colored with k colors.
-Our main result in this section is that k-DIGRAPH COLORING is NP-hard for digraphs of DFVS k.
-Observe that Remark 1 indicates that this result will be best possible.
+Our main result in this section is that k-DIGRAPH COLORING is NP-hard for graphs of DFVS k.
+We begin with an easy observation showing that this result will be best possible.